cvgmi/EAP-reconstruction-structural-redundancy/Readme.md

 ## Quickstart

 Please put the `SurfBox` directory inside of `./Surfacelet` and the `fminlbfgs_version2c` directory in the main directory.
+To compile the Surfacelet toolbox (highly recomended), modify and run `mexcompile.m` in the `SurfBox` directory.

-An example script is provided in `example.m`.
+An example script is provided in `example.m` and can be run immediately.
 The main directory contains a synthetic sample signal `Sq_test_12.mat` and perfect reconstruction `Pr_test_12.mat` along with a set of sampling masks for varying sampling rates in the `masks` directory.
 After running `example.m`, the reconstruction will be stored in the MATLAB variable `Pr_recon1`.
 The main function is contained in `mrics5_PLS_TV_init_515_objhalf` and a brief explanation of each of the parameters are